 The mandate of this part programme is to host two one-day science fairs at the schools we have chosen which are Mabvuku High School & Mhuriimwe Highfield High School.
 The science fairs will take place at the school premises during a school term and will consist of 'science projects & gaming stalls' that will be supervised by the research team.
 The stalls will be designated to students that have science projects to showcase as well as science games & quizzes stalls to engage students that will be in attendance.
 The main theme of the science fairs is "Ideas for Science and Health" which will allow students to focus their project ideas on science being applied to health.

-- allow students to interact with healthcare professionals in science to explore how science is linked to health and to broaden their career prospects.
+The science fairs aims to give students with a passion for science a platform to present their ideas to peers in a stimulating creative environment and allow students to interact with healthcare professionals in science to explore how science is linked to health and to broaden their career prospects.

 The science clubs initiative is an extra-curricular, mentor-based science programme for Zimbabwean high school students.
 They are currently being conducted at Mabvuku High School and Mhuriimwe Highfield High School where permission was granted by the Ministry of Primary and Secondary Education to have students engage with health research led by the Biomedical Research & Training Institute (BRTI).

 This programme is being implemented through the following studies:

 IMVASK: IMpact of Vertical HIB=V infection on child and Adolescent SKeletal development in Harare